 A shingles outbreak can be bad news for your heart.

-IhorL/Shutterstock, SneSivan/ShutterstockYou feel so lousy that you suspect the flu, except it’s way past flu season.
-And then there’s that rash—an ugly strip of red, pimply-looking blisters just below your rib cage that hurts like crazy.
-You could try identifying that rash with this guide to most common skin irritations, but it sounds like you could have shingles, and the news just got worse: An outbreak may mean you’re at a higher risk for heart attack and stroke, according to a study in the Journal of the American College of Cardiology.
+IhorL/Shutterstock, SneSivan/ShutterstockYou feel so lousy that you suspect the flu, except you don’t have all the symptoms and it’s not flu season.
+And then there’s that unmistakable rash—an ugly strip of red, pimply-looking blisters just below your rib cage that hurts like crazy.
+You could try identifying that rash, but it sounds like you could have shingles, and the news just got worse: A shingles outbreak may mean you’re at a higher risk for heart attack and stroke, according to a 2017 study in the Journal of the American College of Cardiology.

-Clearly, the findings require further study, Sung-Han Kim, MD, PhD, a physician in the department of infectious diseases at Asian Medical Center in Seoul and one of the study authors, told Science Daily.
-However, the findings build on prior research linking shingles and heart disease risk, so it’s something doctors need to be aware of and warn patients about, says Dr. Kim.
+Clearly, the findings require further study, Sung-Han Kim, MD, PhD, a physician in the department of infectious diseases at Asian Medical Center in Seoul and one of the study authors, said in an American College of Cardiology press release.
+However, the newer findings build on prior research that also linked shingles and heart disease risk, so, “it is important that physicians treating these patients make them aware of their increased risk,” says Dr. Kim.

 Whether you’ve had shingles or not, here are some key ways to reduce your risk of heart disease and stroke.